Behgjet Pacolli: Presidency

-First deputy prime minister
+First Deputy Prime Minister

-After his withdrawal from the president's office, Behgjet Pacolli decided to continue the co-governance and took on the role of the first deputy prime minister of the Republic of Kosovo.
-During this time, with a mandate for recognitions and for foreign investments, he led the lobbying campaign for the recognition and inclusion of Kosovo as a country in the international arena, holding meetings with more than 100 presidents, prime ministers, and kings from many different countries of the world.
-In February 2015, Albanian President Bujar Nishani awarded Pacolli the Nderi i Kombit (engl.
-Honor of the Nation) Award for his contribution to the recognition of Kosovo's independence and to the economic relationship between Kosovo and Albania.
+After his withdrawal from the president's office, Pacolli decided to continue the co-governance, being eventually promoted to the position of the first deputy prime minister of the Republic of Kosovo.
+During his time in office, possessing the authority to pursue other countries' recognition and foreign investments, he organized and led the lobbying campaign for the official recognition of Kosovo's independence and sovereignty, as well as the country's inclusion in the international community, which included high-level meetings and negotiations with more than 100 presidents, prime ministers, and monarchs of many different countries from across the entire world.
+In February 2015, Albanian President Bujar Nishani awarded Pacolli the Nderi i Kombit (English: Honor of the Nation) national award for his contribution to the recognition of Kosovo's independence and to the economic relationship between Kosovo and Albania.
 The award ceremony took place at the Presidential Palace in Tirana.

-In late autumn of 2017, Pacolli discussed establishing Serb Municipalities for the Serb minority in Kosovo with foreign policy and security chief Federica Mogherini and EU enlargement commissioner Johannes Hahn.
-After meeting with Slovenian Foreign Minister Karl Erjavec in December 2017, Pacolli managed to negotiate the establishing of a Committee for Economic Cooperation with Slovenia at ministerial level.
-Pacolli supports establishing a peaceful economic relationship with Serbia.
-Serbian media reported that Pacolli is in favour of abolishing tax on goods from Serbia.
+In late autumn 2017, Pacolli discussed establishing Serb Municipalities for the Serb minority in Kosovo with foreign policy and security chief Federica Mogherini and EU enlargement commissioner Johannes Hahn.
+Following the bilateral meeting with his Slovenian counterpart, Minister of Foreign Affairs of Slovenia Karl Erjavec, in December 2017, Pacolli successfully negotiated the establishment of a ministerial-level Committee for Economic Cooperation with Slovenia.
+Additionally, Pacolli has continuously supported the establishment of open and transparent economic relationships between Kosovo and Serbia.
+In this regard, several Serbian media outlets reported that Pacolli is in favor of abolishing the tax on goods from Serbia.

-Vice prime minister and foreign minister
+Deputy Prime Minister and Minister of Foreign Affairs

-From September 2017 to February 2020, Behgjet Pacolli served as vice prime minister and foreign minister of the Republic of Kosovo.
+From September 2017 to February 2020, Pacolli served as Deputy Prime Minister and Minister of Foreign Affairs of the Republic of Kosovo.
 On 16 December 2019, Pacolli and his wife met with Pope Francis at the Holy See.
 Kosovar media reported that Pacolli and Pope Francis would discuss the peaceful coexistence between different communities and religions in Kosovo.
 Albanian news magazine Sot later wrote that Pacolli and Francis also talked about the Kosovo War.
-Pope Francis encouraged Masha Pacolli to continue working with women who were traumatized as a result the armed conflict.
+Pope Francis encouraged Masha Pacolli to continue working with women who were traumatized as a result of the armed conflict.

 Since 2020

 On 26 November 2019, an earthquake struck Albania.
-As outgoing Kosovo Deputy Prime Minister Behgjet Pacolli and his family personally donated 1 million euros to the relief effort.
+As outgoing Kosovo Deputy Prime Minister, Pacolli and his family personally donated 1 million euros to the relief effort.

 On 15 January 2021, Pacolli visited the destroyed village of Thumana with Albania's Prime Minister Edi Rama.
-Pacolli announced that he would further support relief and build a housing complex that comprises 80 apartments with a square footage of 100 m² each.
+Pacolli announced that he would further support relief and build a housing complex that comprises 80 apartments with a square footage of 100 m2 each.